korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 *10/7/2021 update*

-We successfully wired the sound sensor: identifying and addressing potential issues with sampling frequency associated with the sensor.
+We successfully wired the sound sensor (microphone): identifying and addressing potential issues with sampling frequency associated with the sensor.
 We then calibrated the sensor output to a loudness.

 ### Future Plan